azalenamaria/Reminder_App_5035/README.md

   5) Run app, for android / ios: flutter run.

  Alternatively, on release page, there is a built-in apk.
 Just download and run on mobile device.

+ The project is done with assistance from Claude to learn flutter and my own tweaking so it will run.